Technical Documentation

 • Node.js 18+

-• An Ethereum private key with gas funds on Base or Avalanche
+• A wallet or private key with gas funds on Base or Avalanche

 Initialize